boulder-on/JPassport/README.md

 JPassport works like [Java Native Access (JNA)](https://github.com/java-native-access/jna) but uses the [Foreign Linker API](https://openjdk.java.net/jeps/393) instead of JNI.
 Similar to JNA, you declare a Java interface that is bound to the external C library using method names.
-JPassport is not as full featured as JNA at this time (see the Limitations below) but for simple applications it would be a near drop in replacement.
+The goal of this project is to a) start working with the Foreign Linker, b) provide a drop in replacement for JNA in simple applications.

 As part of the Foreign Linker API a tool called [JExtract](https://github.com/openjdk/panama-foreign/blob/foreign-jextract/doc/panama_jextract.md) is available.
 Given a header file JExtract will build the classes needed to access a C library.
 The